LightJason/Java-AgentSpeak/readme.md

 ### Beliefs

-* Beliefs describe implicit the current state of the agent
+* Beliefs implicitly describe the current state of the agent
 * Beliefs will be updated before the cycle is run (beliefbase uses an update mechanism)
-* Messages and Percepts are beliefs
+* Messages and Percepts turn into beliefs
-* Beliefs must be exists iif a expression is computed (beliefs can be exist on-fly)
+* Beliefs must be exists iif a expression is computed (beliefs can be exist on the fly)
-* Belief addition triggers an plan with the structure ```+belief```
+* Belief addition triggers a plan with the definition ```+belief```
-* Belief deletion triggers an plan with the structure ```-belief```
+* Belief retraction triggers a plan with the definition ```-belief```

 ### Actions

-* Actions will be run immediatly
+* Actions will be run immediately
 * Actions can fail (false) or succede (true)
 * There is no difference between internal and external actions
-* Actions can be also an logical expression (assignments are logical expression that are always true)
+* Actions can be also a logical or assignment expression (these are always true)

 ### Plans

 * Plans are _sequences of actions, rules and/or achievement / test goals_
-* Plans has got an optional context, that defines a constraint for execution (default is true and matchs always)
+* Plans has got an optional context, that defines a constraint for execution (default is true and matches always)
 * Plans fail iif an item of the plan fails
 * Plans returns a boolean value which defines fail (false) and success (true)
 * _Atomic Plans_ cannot fail, only the items within can fail
 * Plans run items in sequential order
 * _Parallel Plans_ run items in parallel
-* If the plan calls an _achievment goal addition_, the goal is added to the global goal list and the current plan is paused until the goal is reached
+* If the plan calls an _achievement goal addition_, the goal is added to the global goal list and the current plan is paused until the goal is reached
-* If the plan calls an _achievment goal deletion_, the goal is removed from the global goal list iif exists and returns true otherwise it returns false and the plan can fail
+* If the plan calls an _achievement goal deletion_, the goal is removed from the global goal list iif exists and returns true otherwise it returns false and the plan can fail
-* If the plan calls an _test goal_ then the plan calls the test goal immediatly
-* All items results will be concatinated with a logical _and_ to calculate the plan result value
+* All items results will be concatenated with a logical _and_ to calculate the plan result value
-* Each plan denotes its success/failure of execution in form of a ```(succeeds,fails)``` score, attached to its name in the static belief list _myplanscore_ (initialized at agent's birth with ```(0,0)```).
-  * After successful or failed execution of the whole plan, the corresponding value gets incremented

 #### Internals

- * The plan has got additional beliefs, that are added in the context condition
+ * The plan has got additional beliefs, that are added in the context condition (values are calculated before plan execution is started)
     * _score_ returns the current score-value of the plan
     * _failrun_ stores the number of fail runs
     * _successrun_ stores the number of successful runs